apache/hudi/website/docs/write_operations.md

 ---

 It may be helpful to understand the different write operations of Hudi and how best to leverage them.
 These operations can be chosen/changed across each commit/deltacommit issued against the table.
-See the [How To docs on Writing Data](/docs/writing_data) to see more examples.

 ## Operation Types
 ### UPSERT